 Medicopter 117 is centered around the very hazardous job of two rescue teams.
 Equipped with a rescue helicopter the emergency doctors of Medicopter 117 fly to the most difficult jobs, where...
 See full summary »

 Max Zander, top agent for the international police agency WIPA, does battle with the forces of crime and stands up for the rights of the little people.
 To strike fear into the hearts of his...
 See full summary »

-Over the last decade, since 1996, Semir Gerkhan (played by Erdogan Atalay) has change several partners so far, including Tom Kranich (René Steinke) and Jan Richter (Christian Oliver).The long-lasting police station chief Mrs Engelhardt also included.
+During the course of the series, since 1996, Semir Gerkhan (played by Erdogan Atalay) has changed several partners, including Tom Kranich (René Steinke) and Jan Richter (Christian Oliver), the long-lasting police station chief Mrs Engelhardt also included.
 See more »

 Why you should never let your stunt team provide a storyline...

 One of the first episodes of Cobra 11 I can reminisce, featured a police car hitting an anchor hanging down a bridge over the Autobahn.
 It's still one of the best stunts I've ever seen.

 "Alarm für Cobra 11 - Die Autobahnpolizei" is a typical German 'krimi' (whodunnit), with a bit more action involved.
 Truckloads of cars are scrapped in various action scenes.
 It's not useful to the story at all, and regularly I get the idea that some stunts are just done for the mere fun of it.
 Apparently, a simple accident involving only two cars is not enough for Cobra 11's stunt crew, so why not crashing the rest of the entire Autobahn into them?
 And when all these nutters come to a halt just in time, why not fail the brakes of an oncoming truck so the highway will turn into a scrapyard anyway?
 To hell with realistic action sequences - who cares that cars don't explode in real life?